chemfiles/chemfiles/README.md

 Guillaume Fraux created and maintains Chemfiles, which is distributed under the [3 clauses BSD license](LICENSE).
 By contributing to Chemfiles, you agree to distribute your contributions under the same license.
+Chemfiles depends on multiple external libraries, which are distributed [their respective licenses](external/README.md).
+All external libraries licenses should be compatible with chemfiles's 3 clauses BSD.

 The [AUTHORS](AUTHORS) file lists all contributors to Chemfiles.
 Many thanks to all of them!